KaotoIO/vscode-kaoto/CONTRIBUTING.md

     * Update version in `package.json`
     * Push changes in a Pull Request
     * Wait for Pull Request to be merged
+* Check that the version of VS Code extension aligns as much as possible with version of embedded Kaoto
 * Check build is working fine on [GitHub Actions](https://github.com/KaotoIO/vscode-kaoto/actions) and [Jenkins CI](https://master-jenkins-csb-fusetools-qe.apps.ocp-c1.prod.psi.redhat.com/view/VS%20Code%20-%20release/job/vscode/job/eng/job/vscode-kaoto-release/)
 * Check that someone listed as _submitter_ in Jenkinsfile is available
 * Create a tag